Techthy/Methodologist-Template/README.md

 ## Model

-The `model` folder contains the model in the ecore format.
+The `model` folder contains the meta-model in the ecore format.
 Note that each ecore file is accompanied by a genmodel.
 The genmodel is used to generate the code.
 If you update the ecore model, you need to update the genmodel.
-How to edit and also (automatically) update the genmodel please refer to [this Tutorial by Lars Vogel](https://www.vogella.com/tutorials/EclipseEMF/article.html).
+You can easily edit ecore models with the Eclipse Modeling Framework (EMF) in Eclipse.
+There you can also automatically update the genmodel.
+For more information on how to do that please refer to [this Tutorial by Lars Vogel](https://www.vogella.com/tutorials/EclipseEMF/article.html) on EMF and ecore.

 ## Consistency